 He began his career with Tyson Foods in 1986 as the controller for the transportation and warehousing division.
 Soon after, Mike was named director of sales accounting and has held numerous leadership positions with Tyson Foods, including director of transportation, vice president of commodity purchasing, and finally, senior vice president of purchasing, which is the role he held from 2008 through 2013.

 Mike is a Springdale, Ark., native and earned his bachelor's degree in accounting from the University of Arkansas.
 He was certified as a public accountant a short time later.

-Steve Stouffer was selected as president of fresh meats in 2013 after more than 30 years of service with the company at its Dakota Dunes, S.D., headquarters.
+Steve Stouffer was selected to lead Tyson Foods' Fresh Meats business in 2013 after more than 30 years of service with the company at its Dakota Dunes, S.D., headquarters.
 In his role, Steve oversees all aspects of the company's manufacture and sales of fresh boxed and value-added beef and pork, as well as Tyson Foods' live swine production group.

 Combined, the Tyson Foods beef and pork segments process more than half a million head of livestock each week and represented 54 percent of total company sales for fiscal year 2013.
 Tyson Foods is the largest U.S. beef packer and second-largest producer of pork products.

 Steve joined IBP, inc., which later became Tyson Fresh Meats, in 1982 as a beef carcass merchandiser.
 He has since held a number of management and officer positions in beef and pork sales, most recently serving as the senior vice president of beef margin management, where he led the company's beef division.